 - How long each scan takes.

 - What features are included (firewalls, anti-spyware software, anti-malware software, anti-phishing and anti-spam being the primary features you will want to consider).
-There are other features to take into account, such.

 Of course, if my picks aren't suitable for you, make sure to carefully research what available antivirus software exists.
 One good choice for you to consider - that did not make the list - is Trend Micro Security Premium, which provides protection for up to 10 devices and sports a 30-day money back guarantee.
 Not only are you able to stop ransomware and other threats with Trend Micro Security Premium, but it contains parental controls, performance optimization tools, social media privacy tools, and more.